Annual report on European SMEs 2020/2021

 The challenges above were also identified by our community as part of their most relevant policy challenges and will be addressed in our upcoming activities.
 The Interreg Europe Policy Learning Platform can help regional policymakers to better design SME policies by facilitating the exchange of experience from different regional and institutional contexts and showcasing success stories via the Policy Learning Platform good practice database.

-In addition to the good practice database, the Policy Learning Platform can provide a forum for direct discussions among partners from different projects – either in thematic workshops, peer review learning, or in webinar and online discussions, and provide expert advice through our on-demand policy helpdesk service.
+In addition to the good practice database, the Policy Learning Platform can provide a forum for direct discussions among partners from different projects – either in thematic workshops, peer review learning, or in webinars and online discussions, and provide expert advice through our on-demand policy helpdesk service.